 CODE OF ETHICS

-Editorial ethics of the Institute of Legal Sciences of the Polish Academy of Sciences
+Editorial ethics of the Institute of Law Studies of the Polish Academy of Sciences

 Guarantee of the published work’s originality